 In very general terms Sri Lanka is quite westernized in large parts, it is very easy going and English is widely spoken to some extent at least, so travellers to Sri Lanka aren’t going to have a huge culture shock in the same way they would in neighbouring India.

-Although there are Hindu, Christian and other religions present in Sri Lanka, the country is predominantly Buddhist, and if you are visiting any Buddhist temple or monument, you will be expected to follow many of the rules.
+Although there are Hindu, Christian, Islam and other religions present in Sri Lanka, the country is predominantly Buddhist, and if you are visiting any Buddhist temple or monument, you will be expected to follow many of the rules.
 You will of course have to remove all shoes and headgear, and cover up your legs and shoulders.
 Carrying around a shawl or a scarf is usually a good idea for this if you aren’t appropriately dressed, but many temples will also be able to give you a sarong or something similar to help you.
 It is also highly offensive (and technically illegal) to pose with your back to a Buddha statue, so be careful with those selfies.
 Strangely however the Sri Lankans tend to be far more lax on other rules such as pointing your feet toward a statue of Buddha.

 As in the majority of places, respect and manners go a long, long way, and if you do make a faux pax people can be very forgiving and open to teaching you.

 Most countries including the UK require a visa to enter Sri Lanka.